tqhoughton/snip/README.md

 ## Future Work

+- [ ] add some kind of tests - Cypress maybe?
+- [ ] ability to search across all your snips

 ### Nice-to-haves

-- [ ] syntax highlighting on code blocks
+- [ ] make sidebar have folder/file structure